PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 # Summary
 In summary, there are a few steps to get started with Jupyter Notebooks:

 1. Decide whether to run as `localhost` or with domain name.
 (Best to try out `localhost` first.)

-  a.
-If `localhost`, run `create-certs.sh` script.
-  b.
-If with domain name: obtain domain name, run `letsencrypt-certs.sh` script.
+If running as `localhost`, run `create-certs.sh` script.
+If using a domain name, obtain domain name first, then run `letsencrypt-certs.sh` script.
 2. Configure the `.env` and `userlist` files accordingly.
 3. Run `buildhub.sh` script.
 4. Run `starthub.sh` script.